 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also participate in additional affiliate programs.
 Please read my full disclosure here.

 These no-bake Peanut Butter Energy Balls double as both a sweet treat and an energy-boosting snack.
-And, they’re gluten-free, vegan, refined sugar-free and oil-free too!
-Enjoy them with or without shredded coconut.
+And, they're gluten-free, vegan, refined sugar-free and oil-free too!
+Enjoy these peanut butter balls with or without shredded coconut.

 If there's one thing I love almost as much as chickpeas, it's peanut butter...hands down!

 Whether it's peanut butter and jelly, peanut butter and banana, peanut butter and chocolate or even a Strawberry Banana Peanut Butter Smoothie, peanut butter always hits the spot.